 Birth control has come a long way in the last century.
 A wide range of contraception options are more readily available than ever for many women these days.
 You can take a pill, get an implant, wear a patch, get a shot, and even choose from different brands and variations within those options.

 While the growing selection of birth control methods is an innovation to be praised, it does make it a little more challenging for a woman to decide which of those methods is right for her.
-If you’re interested in starting birth control but uncertain about what type will work best for you and your lifestyle, start by considering these important factors below to help you make the right choice!
+If you’re interested in starting birth control but uncertain about what type will work best for you and your lifestyle, consider these important factors below to help you make the right choice!

 2) Side Effects

-Most methods of birth control come with a list of common side effects that women can or are likely to experience.
+Most birth control methods come with a list of common side effects that women can or are likely to experience.
 Certain hormonal birth controls, for instance, can cause undesirable effects such as weight gain, spotting, nausea, breast tenderness, and mood changes.
 Sometimes, these effects subside after your body gets used to the birth control, but sometimes they don’t.
 Ask yourself if you’re prepared to tolerate any negative side effects long-term.
-Some birth controls can also be unsafe to use if you have certain health conditions, so be sure to discuss options with your doctor before making your decision.
+Some birth control can also be unsafe to use if you have certain health conditions, so be sure to discuss options with your doctor before making your decision.

 4) STD Protection

 Your need and desire for STD protection will likely depend on your sexual lifestyle.
 If you have multiple sexual partners, it is highly recommended that you use a condom to prevent STDs.
-If you are in a monogamous sexual relationship and both you and your partner have been tested, STD protection may not be as much of a concern.
+If you are in a monogamous sexual relationship and you and your partner have been tested, STD protection may not be as much of a concern.